Dallas Mock Orals - book now!

-JANUARY Exam Candidates
+JANUARY or February Exam Candidates

-The exam is in two months – crunch time and holidays.
+The exam is in two-three months – crunch time and holidays.
 You WILL and MUST budget time to spend with your family; remember them?
 Forewarned is forearmed, so don’t set yourself up for that guilt trip of studying vs. family.
 You can do both if you’re organized.